Absence seizures involve brief, sudden lapses of consciousness. They're more common in children than in adults.

-Following a diet that's high in fat and low in carbohydrates, known as a ketogenic diet, can improve seizure control.
-This is used only if traditional medications fail to control the seizures.
+A ketogenic diet can improve seizure control.
+This diet is high in fat and low in carbohydrates.
+It's used only if traditional medicines fail to control the seizures.

-This diet isn't easy to maintain, but is successful at reducing seizures for some people.
-Variations on a high-fat, low-carbohydrate diet, such as the glycemic index and modified Atkins diets, though less effective, aren't as restrictive as the ketogenic diet and may also provide benefit.
+This diet isn't easy to maintain, but it's successful at reducing seizures for some people.
+Variations on a ketogenic diet also might provide benefit.
+These diets include the glycemic index and modified Atkins diets.
+Although these diets are less effective at controlling seizures, they aren't as restrictive as the ketogenic diet.

-Here are other steps you might take to help with seizure control:
+Here are other steps that may help with seizure control:

 Coping and support

-If you're living with a seizure disorder, you may feel anxious or stressed about what your future holds.
-Stress can affect your mental health, so it's important to talk with your doctor about your feelings and seek resources for help.
+If you or your child is living with a seizure disorder, you may feel anxious or stressed about the future.
+Stress can affect your mental health, so it's important to talk with your health care provider or your child's provider.
+Seek resources for help.

 Your family members can provide much-needed support.
 Tell them what you know about the seizure disorder.
 Let them know they can ask you questions, and be open to conversations about their worries.
-Help them understand the condition by sharing any educational materials or other resources that your doctor has given you.
+Help them understand the condition by sharing any educational materials or other resources that your primary care provider has given you.

-Talk with your child's teachers and coaches about your child's seizure disorder and how it affects your child at school.
-Discuss what your child might need from them if a seizure happens at school.
+Talk with your child's teachers and coaches about your child's seizure disorder.
+Explain how it affects your child at school.
+Discuss what your child might need if a seizure happens at school.

 You're not alone

 Remember, you don't have to go it alone.
 Reach out to family and friends.
-Ask your doctor about local support groups or join an online support community.
+Ask your health care provider about local support groups, or join an online support community.
 Don't be afraid to ask for help.
 Having a strong support system is important to living with any medical condition.

 Preparing for an appointment

-You're likely to start by seeing your family doctor or a general practitioner.
-However, you'll probably be referred to a doctor who specializes in nervous system disorders (neurologist).
+You're likely to start by seeing your child's primary care provider.
+However, you'll probably be referred to a doctor who specializes in nervous system disorders, known as a neurologist.